sonos/torch-to-nnef/docs/why_nnef.md

     Enables **flexible architecture composition**.

-> These extensions are encapsulated under the concept of **inference targets** in `torch_to_nnef`, allowing inference engines to define their own "NNEF flavor"—while retaining a shared **syntax and graph structure and common set of 'specified' operators**.
+> These extensions are encapsulated under the concept of **inference targets** in `torch_to_nnef`, allowing inference engines to define their own "NNEF flavor", while retaining a shared **syntax and graph structure and common set of 'specified' operators**.

 ---